 BASF’s Catalysts division is the global market leader in catalyst technologies.
 The division develops and produces mobile emissions catalysts as well as process catalysts and technologies.
 It is also the home of BASF’s battery materials business and provides precious and base metals sourcing, recycling and management services.
 BASF expands its leading role in catalyst technology through continuous process and product innovation.

 1 Excluding precious metal trading

-BASF’s emissions abatement catalysts enable cost-effective regulatory compliance, providing technologies that control emissions from gasoline and diesel-powered passenger cars, trucks, buses, off-road vehicles and motorcycles.
+BASF’s mobile emissions catalysts enable cost-effective regulatory compliance, providing technologies that control emissions from gasoline and diesel-powered passenger cars, trucks, buses, offroad vehicles and motorcycles.

-BASF is a leading global supplier of advanced cathode active materials (CAM) for the lithium-ion batteries market, providing highenergy density CAM to the world’s largest cell producers and into leading platforms of OEMs.
+BASF is a leading global supplier of advanced cathode active materials (CAM) for the lithium-ion batteries market, providing high-energy density CAM to the world’s largest cell producers and for leading platforms of OEMs.
 BASF has a global presence with R&D and production capacity operating or announced in all regions, often leveraging partnerships.
-BASF is a frontrunner in developing innovative solutions and conducting next- generation battery materials research.
+BASF is a frontrunner in developing innovative solutions and conducting next-generation battery materials research.

 The global business unit precious and base metal services supports BASF’s mobile emissions catalysts and battery materials businesses and their customers with services related to precious and base metals sourcing and management.
 It purchases, refines, sells, distributes, stores and offers transportation services for metals.
 The business produces precious metals chemicals and is a global leader in precious metals recycling and refining.
 In addition, it also provides a variety of pricing and delivery arrangements to meet logistical, financial and price-risk management requirements.